AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

-  -CsvTimezoneField         CSV column index or name for timezone -CsvComment               CSV comment lines begin with this prefix -CsvSkipRows              Number of CSV rows to skip before parsing [default: 0] -CsvHasHeaderRow          Does the CSV have a header row naming the columns. [default: true if any columns are referenced by name]
+  -CsvTimezoneField         CSV column index or name for timezone -CsvComment               CSV comment lines begin with this prefix -CsvSkipRows              Number of CSV rows to skip before parsing [default: 0] -CsvSkipRowsAfterHeader   Number of CSV rows to skip after the header row, but before parsing [default: 0] -CsvHasHeaderRow          Does the CSV have a header row naming the columns. [default: true if any columns are referenced by name]
   -CsvHeaderStartsWith      A comma separated list of of the first expected header column names -CsvIgnoreInvalidRows     Ignore CSV rows that can't be parsed [default: False]